 Increase housing choice for low-income families

-The need for rental assistance in Multnomah County far outstrips the supply.
+The need for rental assistance in Multnomah County far exceeds available resources.

 In an attempt to increase the number of households served over a given period of time, Home Forward has designed Program Based Assistance.
-This local, non-traditional rent assistance program offers rent assistance, paired with services, to help families access and/or retain stable housing.
+This local, non-traditional rent assistance program offers rent assistance, often paired with services, to help families access and/or retain stable housing.
 While the HCV and public housing programs provide permanent subsidies in order to ensure long-term affordability for low-income families, the focus of Program Based Assistance is helping families and households achieve stability.
 These households may remain rent-burdened, but with services available to help families address other challenges in their lives, many will be able to avoid homelessness and remain permanently housed.

-To administer Program Based Assistance, Home Forward sets aside a pool of flexible rent assistance funds to serve targeted populations, in partnership with one or more local service providers who ensure that the households have access to the supportive services or resources they need to be stable and successful.
-Target populations for Program Based Assistance are households for whom: 1) success on the HCV program would be unlikely; 2) the delay in accessing rent assistance permanent subsidies would most likely have devastating results (recidivism, relapse, death, homelessness, etc.); 3) the need for rental subsidy is short term while the client is receiving the support needed to stabilize in permanent housing; or 4) the household is representative of populations that experience disparities revealed in recent Point in Time counts or other surveys of homelessness and housing insecurity.
+To administer Program Based Assistance, Home Forward sets aside a pool of flexible rent assistance funds to serve targeted populations, in partnership with one or more local housing and service providers who work to ensure that the households have access to the supportive services or resources they need to be stable and successful.
+Target populations for Program Based Assistance are households for whom: 1) success on the HCV program would be unlikely; 2) a delay in accessing rent assistance permanent subsidies would most likely have devastating results (recidivism, relapse, death, homelessness, etc.); 3) the need for rental subsidy is short term while the client is receiving the support needed to stabilize in permanent housing; or 4) the household is representative of populations that experience disparities revealed in recent Point in Time counts or other surveys of homelessness and housing insecurity.
 Examples of target populations include families who are homeless or at risk of homelessness, families with children attending Alder Elementary School (which has one of the highest mobility rates in the County), former foster youth, or households representing those experiencing homelessness and housing insecurity disparities.

 Program Based Assistance partners work with Home Forward to set program policies that are specific to the target population they are serving.
 Home Forward ensures that polices are clear, equitably managed, and in compliance with Fair Housing laws.
 All programs have common elements which include: